revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 This analysis will take around 10 minutes.
 While you're waiting for this analysis to run, create the files you need to run the analysis using models 2 and 3: `mcmc_FBDRMatrix_model2.Rev` and `mcmc_FBDRMatrix_model3.Rev`.
 You can just copy and paste your exisiting script for model 1.
-Recall from Section [Specifying the FBDR Matrix model](#fbdr-model-specify) that to use the alternative models you only need to change the arguments passed to the distribution function `dnFBDRMatrix`.
+Recall from Section {% ref fbdr-model-specify %} that to use the alternative models you only need to change the arguments passed to the distribution function `dnFBDRMatrix`.

 To use model 2 just remove the argument that passes the fossil count matrix to the function, `k=k`, since this model doesn't use any information about the number of fossils sampled during different intervals.